googleworkspace/workspace-guardrails-ps-ca/EN/04_Enable-Logging-and-Monitoring.md

 ### Logging

-* [ ] Ensure that only administrators have access to the [security investigation tool](https://support.google.com/a/answer/7575955).
+* [ ] Ensure that only administrators have access to the [Security Investigation tool](https://support.google.com/a/answer/7575955).
 * [ ] Leverage the Admin audit log to review a history of every task performed in the Google Admin console: which admin performed the task, the date, and the IP address from which the admin signed in.
 * [ ] Ensure you [create and manage activity rules](https://support.google.com/a/answer/9275024?hl=en) to help prevent, detect, and remediate security issues more quickly and efficiently.
 * [ ] Ensure you [create and manage reporting rules](https://support.google.com/a/answer/9908423?hl=en) to set up alerts based on log event data.